 When Walt Disney World Resort and Disneyland Resort reopened after their respective closures due to the pandemic, they were both missing one major theme park perk — FastPasses.
-Disney World had suspended their FastPass+ service and Disneyland Resort suspended their entire FASTPASS system.
+Disney World had suspended its FastPass+ service and Disneyland Resort suspended its entire FASTPASS system.
 Neither theme park has reinstated them at this time.

 With the FastPass system currently suspended, this would be the perfect time for Disney to rethink how just they do FastPasses.
 Disneyland and Disney World have such different FastPass reservation systems, and in my opinion, they don’t need to.
 It would be much simpler if the system was the same across the board, and it should be.

-In simple terms, Disney World should get rid of their FastPass+ system and adopt the Disneyland MaxPass system.
+In simple terms, Disney World should get rid of its FastPass+ system and adopt the Disneyland MaxPass system.

 There has been a lot of speculation about whether or not Disney will get rid of its free FastPass system, and honestly, I think Disney should.
 Disney Parks should adopt the new system that is already in place at the Disneyland Resort — the MaxPass system.
 While the MaxPass system will cost money, the benefits that it provides definitely outweigh the costs.

 At this time, Disney hasn’t announced when FastPass+ is returning to Disney World or when FASTPASS/MaxPass are returning to Disneyland.
 But for now, let’s take a look at why the MaxPass is the direction that this reporter thinks Disney Parks should head in.

 Keep the Spontaneity

 One big downside to Disney World’s FastPass+ system is that Guests can book their FastPasses up to two months in advance.
 That means that every day and every theme park must be planned out.
 Even Annual Passholders can make reservations up to 30 days in advance, and if they wait too long, they may not have many options available to them when they do try to book.